 From pan head to trim head, understanding the differences between these screws can help you choose the best option for your project.

-1. Cabinet to Wall Screws (Hanging Cabinets)
+1. Cabinet to wall Screws (Hanging Cabinets)

 This is the toughest of the bunch, as it can hold hanging cabinets and their contents.
 Here’s what to look for in the hardware store so you’ll get the right cabinet-to-wall screw: